 Known issues in EMET 5.5 and 5.51

-The EMET 5.5 and 5.51 User Guides are available for download.
+The EMET User Guide isn't available in the GUIThe EMET 5.5 and 5.51 User Guides are available for download.
 In this way, we can update the guides as need.
 However, the guides not available in the EMET GUI.

-Paste the file into the EMET directory (usually C:\Program Files\EMET 5.5" or "C:\Program Files (x86)\EMET 5.5).
+- Paste the file into the EMET directory (usually C:\Program Files\EMET 5.5" or "C:\Program Files (x86)\EMET 5.5).

 EMET 5.5 GUI crashes at startupIn some cases, the EMET 5.5 GUI crashes when it's started.
 When this occurs, Windows Event Viewer shows a call stack that resembles the following:

 Exception Info: System.Exception at HelperLib.Config.GetStringValue(System.String, System.String, Boolean) at GraphicalApp.MainForm..ctor() at GraphicalApp.Program.RunEmetGUI() at GraphicalApp.Program.Main(System.String)

 EMET ASR mitigation is logged when you open a trusted site in Internet ExplorerEMET triggers an ASR mitigation notification and an entry in the event log when you open a trusted site in Internet Explorer.

 In this situation, ASR is looking for the DLL file that's being loaded into the process.
 For iexplore.exe, one of the DLLs it looks for is vbscript.dll.
 Therefore if ASR is enabled for iexplore.exe (with the default settings), when iexplore.exe loads vbscript.dll, the ASR mitigation is triggered.